airtap/airtap/README.md

 airtap --local 8080 -- test.js
 ```

-## zuul.yml
+## airtap.yml

-The zuul consumes a yaml config file.
+Airtap consumes a yaml config file.
 See the [zuul.yml](https://github.com/defunctzombie/zuul/wiki/zuul.yml) wiki page for all of the goodies this file provides.

 It includes advanced usage like how to run an additional server to support tests that make ajax requests.